Singular basins in multiscale systems: tunneling between stable states

-The singular basin of the adaptive phase oscillator (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) in Fig.~\ref{fig:oneosc}(a,c) has a SF that extends into the region of negative $\mu$.
+The singular basin of the adaptive phase oscillator (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) in Fig.~\ref{fig:oneosc}(a,c) has an SF that extends into the region of negative $\mu$.
 This creates a channel through which initial conditions with arbitrary $\mu$ and selected $\varphi$ are attracted to the periodic rotation $\gamma_c$.
-Once again, this is impossible within the framework of the averaged system~\eqref{eq:nf-reduced}, where only initial conditions with $\mu > \mu_b$ can converge to the averaged periodic rotation $\gamma_c$; see Fig.~\ref{fig:oneosc}(b).
+Once again, this is impossible within the framework of the reduced system~\eqref{eq:nf-reduced}, where only initial conditions with $\mu > \mu_b$ can converge to the averaged periodic rotation $\gamma_c$; see Fig.~\ref{fig:oneosc}(b).

+We emphasize here that the geometry of the SF of the adaptive phase oscillator (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) is more complex than that of the adaptive pitchfork normal form (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}).
+The main differences are that: (i) The SF extends over the entire range of the phase variable $\varphi$ in Fig.~\ref{fig:oneosc}, as opposed to an exponentially small region of the $x$-variable in Fig.~\ref{fig:normal-form}. (ii) The SF in Fig.~\ref{fig:normal-form} decreases exponentially with $\mu$ with $\mu$ increasing up to infinity, whereas in Fig.~\ref{fig:oneosc}, such an exponential decrease only occurs over a finite $\mu$-interval.
+This leads to a higher volume of the SF for the system (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) compared to the system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}).
+To provide a better insight into the geometry of the SF for (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}), we have included the phase portrait with the variable $\varphi$ shown on the real line in supplemental material \cite{supplem}.

 Next, we provide details of how the boundaries of the SF in Fig.~\ref{fig:oneosc}(a,c) are formed.
-As in the case of the adaptive pitchfork normal form (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}), these boundaries consist of orbits attracted to the saddle equilibrium $e_2$ (branches of the stable manifold of $e_2$).
-Tracking these orbits backwards in time reveals that they pass close to the branch of unstable quasistatic equilibria of the fast subsystem (the dashed part of the curve $S$ in Fig.~\ref{fig:oneosc}(a,c)), which is also known as the critical manifold \cite{Kuehn2015}.
+As in the case of the adaptive pitchfork normal form (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}), these boundaries consist of orbits attracted to the saddle equilibrium $e_2$ (branches of the stable invariant manifold of $e_2$).
+Tracking these orbits backwards in time reveals that they pass close to the branch of unstable quasistatic equilibria of the layer system.
+This is the dashed part of the curve $S$ in Fig.~\ref{fig:oneosc}(a,c), where $S$ is also known as the critical manifold \cite{Kuehn2015}.
 Since this part of the critical manifold is attractive in backward time, the two SF boundaries exponentially approach each other as they are attracted to $S$, causing the SF to become exponentially narrow.
-After the SF extends past $S$ to negative $\mu$, it undergoes further rotations and repeatedly intersects the white basin of attraction of $e_1$ leading to a SF with a complicated pattern.
+After the SF extends past $S$ to negative $\mu$, it undergoes further rotations, repeatedly intersecting the white basin of attraction of $e_1$ in a complicated pattern.